Quantanalyst/SoftwareEngineeringNotes/Data Structure and Algorithms/Sorting.md

 ## Insertion sort

 The algo. divides the array into 2 parts, i.e. sorted and unsorted.
-Then from the unsorted picks the first element and find its correct position in a sorted way by comparison and swapping.
+Then from the unsorted picks the first element and find its correct position in a sorted way by **comparing** and **pair-wise swapping**.
 It repeats until unsorted array is empty.

-Time Complexity O(n^2)
+Time Complexity O(n^2)  --> O(n) for scanning the array, and O(n) for comparing and swapping.
+Even if we improve comparing operation with Binary Search to O(log n), the swapping operation is still O(n)
 Space Complexity O(1)

 When to use: